How to Start an SMS Marketing Campaign from Scratch

 The carriers then deliver your messages to actual customer phones.

 Someone becomes one of your SMS subscribers when they opt in.
-They might text a keyword to your short code.
-Or they scan QR codes at your store.
-Or they fill out a form on your website.
+They might text a keyword to your short code, scan QR codes created with a QR code maker at your store, or fill out a form on your website.

 Once they join your list, they start getting your marketing messaging based on what you schedule.
 Maybe they receive a welcome message right away.
 Then they get promotional texts once or twice a week.
 You can track everything when they click links or reply to your messages.